 A St. Joseph’s Episcopal congregation was founded in the 1880s to serve a prosperous clientele living along the upper reaches of Woodward.
 Many financially secure and civically important families joined this parish.
 In 1893, they began to build the church, now at the intersection of Woodward and the Edsel Ford Expressway service drive.
 This church is one of the city’s best examples of the Richardson Romanesque architecture that was so popular in the last decades of the Nineteenth Century.
 This parish thrived, but about 1906, the Episcopalians began to consider building St. Paul’s Cathedral at the corner of Warren and Woodward.
 Apparently recognizing that there was no need for two churches and two parishes so close to each other along Woodward, St. Joseph’s was merged with St. Paul’s.
-St. Joseph’s sold their especially impressive church to the Father Francis Antwerp, the pastor of Our Lady of the Rosary Roman Catholic church in 1907.
-Today it is officially known as Our Lady of the Rosary Church, but it is still sometimes referred to by the name it bore when Episcopalians worshiped in it a century ago.
-When the Catholics took over they erected the very large gleaming statue of the Blessed Virgin Mary that you see from Woodward or from the Edsel Ford Freeway.
+St. Joseph’s sold their especially impressive church to the Catholic diocese.
+Today it is officially known as Holy Rosary Church but it is still sometimes referred to by the name it bore when Episcopalians worshiped in it a century ago.
+That church is home to an active Catholic parish.

 Architect: James Nettleton